Links to trusted information about pancreatic diseases.

 The diagnosis of acute pancreatitis is often reasonably straightforward.
 The doctor will talk to you, examine you and take some blood tests.
 Learn more about a pancreatitis diagnosis here.

-Symptoms of acute pancreatitis can be similar to symptoms of other medical emergencies such as heart attack.
+The symptoms of acute pancreatitis can be similar to symptoms of other medical emergencies such as heart attack.
 If you or someone in your care has these symptoms, please seek immediate medical attention.